mvelten/website-sIT/README.md

-      "author": String|Object, // Optional; Details of the speaker "company": String|Object, // Optional; Details of the company the speaker represents "page": String, // Optional; ID of custom page to refer to (see below) "assets": [
+      "author": String|Object, // Optional; Details of the speaker "company": String|Object, // Optional; Details of the company the speaker represents "page": String, // Optional; ID of custom page to refer to (see below) "assets": [ // Optional
         "file": String, // file-name (see below)
         "icon": String // font-awesome icon name
       ],
-      "times": [ // It is recommended to add an entry for each day and use multiple entries per day if the pauses are known {
+      "times": [ // Optional; It is recommended to add an entry for each day and use multiple entries per day if the pauses are known
+        {
           "datetime": "YYYY/MM/DD HH:mm", // Start time of the workshop
           "duration": Number // Optional; Estimated workshop duration in minutes